Skip to product information

 1. Elegant design

-This "Fukidori Shiro Tanba Tsuru-Neck Vase" is characterized by its long, slender shape like a crane's neck, just as its name suggests.
-Its elegant and beautiful silhouette adds a touch of splendor to your flower arrangement.
+This "Fukidoro Shiro Tanba Crane Neck Vase" is characterized by its long, slender shape resembling a crane's neck, just as its name suggests.
+Its elegant and beautiful silhouette adds a touch of elegance to your flower arrangements.

-"Fukidoro" is a technique that creates unique patterns by spraying mud onto the surface of pottery.
-This technique creates beautiful, delicate patterns on the surface of the white porcelain, each piece showing a different expression.
+"Fukidoro" is a technique in which mud is sprayed onto the surface of pottery to create unique patterns.
+This technique allows delicate and beautiful patterns to emerge on the surface of the white tanba, giving each piece a unique look.
 This vase, which took time and effort to make, is truly a masterpiece that brings together the best of craftsmanship.

 3. The charm of Shiratanba